Elias Mollah

-Elias Uddin Mollah (born 2 March 1971) is a Bangladesh Awami League politician and a member of National Parliament of Bangladesh.
+Elias Uddin Mollah (born 2 March 1971) is a Bangladesh Awami League politician and a former member of Jatiyo Sangshad representing the Dhaka-16 constituency.
 He was elected from Dhaka-16 constituency.

 Biography

 Elias was born to Harun Rashid Mollah, who was also an MP, and Ajma Begum.
-He attended National Bangla High School.
+His paternal grandfather, Qudratullah Mollah, served as president of Mirpur union parishad for 27 years straight.
+Elias attended National Bangla High School.
 He has not studied beyond intermediate level.